Back to Blog

 First things first, no matter if you are a furniture brand or retailer, make sure that your website is equipped with features that can help you bridge the online-offline gap.
 Here, we’re referring to features like product customization, 360-views, high-quality zoom, alternate angles and detailed shots, room scenes, and much more.

-A recent NY Times article addressed the importance of furniture customization.
+NY Times article addressed the importance of furniture customization.
 The latest events with the coronavirus will emphasize this even more.
 Companies are shutting down stores and focusing on their website experience to serve their customers (both B2B and B2C).

 Technology brings us closer